Macdonald index from 3d TQFT: Examples

+which is consistent with the expectation that both the Coulomb and Higgs branches of the 3d SCFT are trivial.
+This strongly supports our identification of $U(1)_A$.

-Now, armed with $U(1)_A$ symmetry, we can compute the $T$-refined half index.
-We have
+Now, armed with $U(1)_A$ symmetry, we can compute the $T$-refined half-index, in the A-twisted limit.
+This gives

-where we see that the expression in the second line agrees with our proposal \eqref{eq:A1A2kMacIR}.
-This expression can be shown to agree with the fermionic sum formula for the Macdonald index of \eqref{eq:A1A2nFermion} for this case \cite{Gaiotto:2024ioj}.
+where we see that the expression in the second line reproduces with our proposal \eqref{eq:A1A2kMacIR}.
+This expression can be shown to agree with the fermionic sum formula \eqref{eq:A1A2nFermion} for the Macdonald index for this case \cite{Gaiotto:2024ioj}.

-The corresponding 3d $\CN=2$ theory can be read off from the Schur index as before, which is given by the $U(1)^4$ ACSM theory.
-We now search for a superpotential deformation (given by dressed monopole operators) that breaks all but $U(1)_A$ symmetry and triggers RG flow to $\CN=4$ SCFT in the IR.
+The corresponding 3d $\CN=2$ theory can be read off from the Schur index as before; it is given by a $U(1)^4$ ACSM theory with eight chiral multiplets.
+We now search for a superpotential deformation given by dressed monopole operators that breaks all the $U(1)^{8}$ flavor symmetries except for $U(1)_A$ and triggers an RG flow to the $\CN=4$ SCFT in the IR.

-There are 12 candidate dressed monopole operators that can appear in the superpotential, listed in Table~\ref{tab:a4Mono}.
-The global symmetry without any superpotential is $U(1)^{8}$, and we know there is no extra flavor symmetry in the IR.
-There are 22 possible candidates for $U(1)_{A}$ left unbroken by turning on 7 monopole deformations.
-By requiring the Coulomb and Higgs limits of the superconformal index to be trivial, we are left with only two cases (up to the symmetry $U(1)_{1}\leftrightarrow U(1)_{4},U(1)_{2}\leftrightarrow U(1)_{3}$ and $\Phi\leftrightarrow \tilde{\Phi}$):
+There are 12 candidate gauge invariant half-BPS dressed monopole operators which can appear in the superpotential, listed in Table~\ref{tab:a4Mono}.
+There are 22 possible candidates for $U(1)_{A}$ left unbroken by turning on 7 independent monopole operators.
+By requiring that the Coulomb and Higgs limits of the superconformal index are trivial, we are left with only two cases (up to the symmetry $U(1)_{1}\leftrightarrow U(1)_{4},U(1)_{2}\leftrightarrow U(1)_{3}$ and $\Phi\leftrightarrow \tilde{\Phi}$):